Three Dollar Bill, Y'all: Music and lyrics

-Release and promotion
+Release, touring and promotion

 Three Dollar Bill, Y'all was released by Interscope Records on July 1, 1997.
-After the album's release, Limp Bizkit opened for Faith No More on the American leg of their Album of the Year Tour, which was the group's final tour before their break up the following year.
-Despite citing Faith No More as one of their biggest influences, guitarist Wes Borland has spoken of how touring with them in 1997 was a negative experience for the band.
-He said "The idea of it was cool, we were really excited about it, about the idea of opening for Faith No More.
+Between September 1997 and October 1997, Limp Bizkit opened for Faith No More on the American leg of their Album of the Year Tour, which was the group's final tour before their break up the following year.
+Despite citing Faith No More as an influence, guitarist Wes Borland has spoken of how touring with them was a negative experience for the band, with Faith No More's fans booing Limp Bizkit off stage at several shows.
+He said, "The idea of it was cool, we were really excited about it, about the idea of opening for Faith No More.
 But once we got there, it was a really tough crowd.
 They have a really tough crowd to please, who are very vocal about not liking you.
 We opened for Faith No More and Primus in the same year, and the Primus tour went a lot better than the Faith No More tour.
 I did not get to know Mike Patton on that tour, I got to know him later [through Adam from Tool]."
 At one show opening for Faith No More, Fred Durst referred to the audience as "faggots" when they started booing Limp Bizkit.
-Following this show, Durst apologized to Faith No More's keyboardist Roddy Bottum, who unbeknownst to him had come out as gay in the early 1990s.
+Following this show, Durst apologized to Faith No More's keyboardist Roddy Bottum, who, unbeknownst to him, had come out as gay in the early 1990s.
+At another show with Faith No More, bassist Sam Rivers was so frustrated at the booing that he ended up smashing his instrument at the end of their set.
+In October 1997, the Hartford Courant gave Limp Bizkit's live shows a negative review, writing "In 1997, seeing some twentysomething kid sputter and curse about his problems just isn't very shocking — or very interesting."
 Between March and June 1997, before the album's release, Limp Bizkit had toured North America and Europe with Korn and Helmet, two other artists they cite as influences.
-This was also Helmet's last tour before their initial break up the following year, with DJ Lethal having earlier collaborated with them on the song "Just Another Victim" when he was in House of Pain.
-The music video for "Counterfeit" was released in 1997 and was played on music channels like The Box and M2.
-Limp Bizkit performed on MTV's 1998 Spring Break special Fashionably Loud, which brought the band attention.
+This was also Helmet's last tour before their initial break up the following year, with DJ Lethal having earlier collaborated with them on the 1993 song "Just Another Victim", when he was in House of Pain.